“One of His disciples, whom Jesus loved [whom He esteemed and delighted in], was reclining [next to Him] on Jesus’ bosom.”

 The intimacy between Jesus and John strikes us as a little weird.
 But for Jesus it would have been encouraging.
 He felt John’s love and perhaps confidence.
 There certainly was no impropriety or anything suggestive.
 It was an immensely precious moment, especially for the apostle John.
 Artists always paint John with a sincere and peaceful countenance.
 This moment most likely contributed to his serenity.

 The ‘arm of the Lord’ is spoken of repeatedly by the prophets.
 They had a prophetic insight into the strength of God.
-We call it, ‘omnipotence’, and our understanding is that He has all strength, and all power, all the time.
+We call it, ‘omnipotence’, and our understanding is that He has all strength, and all power– all of the time.
 I think that John was leaning on that omnipotence.
 But it still was motivated by his affection and love for Jesus.
-He is strong enough to carry our burden and all our loads.
+Our savior is strong enough to carry our immense burdens and all of our loads.